gcgarner/IOTstack/docs/BuildStack-RandomPassword.md

 This code can basically be copy-pasted into your service's `build.py` file.
 You are welcome to expand upon it if required.
 It will probably be refactored into a utils function in the future to adear to DRY (Don't Repeat Yourself) practices.
 ```
 def preBuild():
   # Multi-service load.
 Most services only include a single service.
-The exception being NexCloud where the database information needs to match between NextCloud and MariaDB (as defined in NextCloud's 'service.yml' file, not IOTstack's MariaDB).
+The exception being NextCloud where the database information needs to match between NextCloud and MariaDB (as defined in NextCloud's 'service.yml' file, not IOTstack's MariaDB).
   with open((r'%s/' % serviceTemplate) + servicesFileName) as objServiceFile:
     serviceYamlTemplate = yaml.load(objServiceFile, Loader=yaml.SafeLoader)